samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 # Limitations

-coLunacyDNS, at this time, only processes requests for DNS `A` queries and DNS `AAAA` queries — queries for IPv4 and IPv6 IP addresses.
+coLunacyDNS only processes requests for DNS `A` queries and DNS `AAAA` queries — queries for IPv4 and IPv6 IP addresses.
 Information about other query types is not available to coLunacyDNS, and it can only return `A` queries, `AAAA` queries, “server fail”, or “this name is not here” in its replies.

 coLunacyDNS, likewise, can only send `A` (IPv4 IP) and `AAAA` (IPv6 IP) requests to upstream servers.
 While coLunacyDNS can process and forward